YasPHP/YasPHP/README.md

 - 🧠  Currently learning and building cognitive machine learning tools
 - 👩‍💻  Lead as the Director of Event Operations (Computational Sciences Division) in the Women in Science and Computing Club
 - 🎯 In search of neuroscience and computer vision research opportunities
-- 🧪 Research Assistant at the Fukuda Lab for Cognitive Science and Memory
+- 🧪 Cognitive Science and Memory Research Assistant

 <!-- -->
 <br />